nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/guest`, `t/guest t/photographer` etc.

-* Commands in WedLinker uses prefix to specify the parameters, the prefixes are stated as such:
+* Commands in WedLinker uses labels to specify the parameters, the labels are stated as such:
   * n/ Name
   * a/ Address
   * p/ Phone Number